essentialprogramming/rabbitmq-example/local-deployment-rabbitmq/README.md

 ![RabbitMqLogin](local-deployment-rabbitmq/img/login.png)

 ### ❄ Overview
-The RabbitMQ management interface groups the information into 6 tabs, starting with Overview where you find details about: queued messages, messages rate, nodes, port and contexts, global count and import/export definitions
+The RabbitMQ management interface groups the information into 6 tabs, starting with Overview where you find details about: queued messages, messages rate, nodes, port and contexts, global count and import/export definitions.

 ![RabbitMqOverview](local-deployment-rabbitmq/img/overview.png)